Isabella, Queen of Armenia

 Isabella (Զապել; 1215 – 23 January 1252), also Isabel or Zabel, was queen regnant of Armenian Cilicia from 1219 until her death in 1252.
-Under Constantine's regency, Isabella married Philip.
-Philip's offensive behavior offended the Armenian who had him imprisoned and poisoned.
+Under Constantine's regency, Isabella married Philip of Antioch.
+Philip's offensive behavior offended the Armenians who had him imprisoned and poisoned.
 Constantine then had Isabella marry his son Hethum.
 Isabella died 23 January 1252 and was buried in the monastery of Trazarg.

 Early years

 Isabella was the only child of King Leo I by his second wife, Sibylla of Cyprus.
 She was betrothed to Andrew, but the betrothal did not occur.

 King Leo I died on May, 1219.
 At this juncture, Raymond-Roupen, grandson of Roupen III, attempted to claim the throne of Cilicia for himself, but he was defeated, captured, and executed.
 Isabella was proclaimed queen, under the regency of Adam of Baghras.
-After Adam of Baghras was assassinated, Constantine of Baberon was nominated as guardian.
+After Adam was assassinated, Constantine of Baberon was nominated as guardian.
 Regent Constantine arranged the marriage between Isabella and Philip in 1222.
 Philip, however, offended the Armenians' sensibilities, and even despoiled the royal palace, sending the royal crown to Antioch.
 The Armenians had him imprisoned at Sis and later poisoned.